How to Get Rid of Thistle for Good

 Dig Them Out

 Remember the part about rhizomes?
 They make digging thistle from your garden or lawn tricky, since one mature plant’s roots may wander into your neighbor’s yard.
 However, it is an effective way to remove larger plants.
 Use a sharp weeding tool to get down into the soil, removing root along with the plant as best you can.
+Manual weeding tools are effective for single plants, but don’t make the mistake of hand weeding an entire lawn.

 Break Out the Spray